Live game data (GEP)

 ...

-Now, when the next match starts, score will change from null to 0, causing an infoUpdated event to properly fire.
+When the next match starts, the score will change from null

 ...